ainame/Swift-Daemon/README.md

 ## Swift-Daemon

 You can daemonize any swift process.
-`Daemon` can detouch your swift script from shell.
+`Daemon` can detach your swift script from shell.

 ```swift
 import Foundation